peacock0803sz/slides/talks/pyconapac2023/pyconapac2023.md

 layout: section
 ---

-# Summary
+# SUMMARY

 ## What is the best tool?
 (In some use cases)

 <!--
-Now finally, what you've all been waiting for, I'll introduce the best tool for each use case.
+**Now finally, what you've all been waiting for, I'll introduce the best tool for each use case.**
 -->

 ---